Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (the single parameter has a clear description).
-The tool description adds no additional details about the parameter beyond what the schema provides, so baseline 3 is appropriate.
+Schema description coverage is 100% for the single parameter course_id, with a clear description.
+The tool description does not add further parameter semantics beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.